kyma-project/test-infra/prow/images/kyma-integration/README.md

 Google Cloud SDK comes with one default `kubectl` version and a couple of additional ones.
 See the details [here](https://cloud.google.com/sdk/docs/release-notes#27600_2020-01-14).
 To set the version of `kubectl` other than the default, run:

-`CLUSTER_VERSION` variable is used to match `kubectl` version used in the image with the cluster version that is build by ProwJob pipeline.
+- `CLUSTER_VERSION` variable matches the `kubectl` version used in the image with the cluster version that is built by the ProwJob pipeline.

 ```
 ENV CLUSTER_VERSION={VERSION}